pengwingokla/CS388-Project-1-Wordle/README.md

 Submitted by: NGUYEN THAI THAO UYEN

-wORDLE is an android app that recreates a simple version of the popular word game [Wordle](https://www.nytimes.com/games/wordle/index.html).
+WORDLE is an android app that recreates a simple version of the popular word game [Wordle](https://www.nytimes.com/games/wordle/index.html).

 Time spent: 10 hours spent in total